 Wrap Around Hinges

 This type of cabinet door hinge will be on the outside of the cabinet.
 While they are on the outside of the cabinet door, they can also be inset.
-If the cabinet door and cabinet frame of the same thickness, you can easily inset the wrap around hinge.
-These hinges can also be bevel, and even a reverse hinge.
+If the cabinet door and cabinet frame of the same thickness, you can easily inset the wrap-around hinge.
+These hinges can also be beveled, and even a reverse hinge.

 This is probably the most common type of hinge available.
 These are of a basic structure and sit on the outside of the cabinet.
 This type of hinge can come in a lot of different styles and shapes, as well as materials.
 They are often decorative and alone can add a dramatic touch to your cabinet door.

 When you open a cabinet door sometimes it is necessary to get a little more opening on the door.
 A lot of hinges, especially some inside type hinges, do not allow for full extension.
 This type of hinge will allow you to open the door in almost a 300-degree arc.

 When you have an unframed cabinet, the best type of cabinet door hinge is called the European hinge.
 This type of hinge is entirely concealed within the wood on the inside of the door.
 Quite often, but not always, these types of hinges are also self-closing.
 When the door is left slightly ajar, it will self close from the tension spring in the hinge.